Letter of Jeremiah: Canonicity

 Tertullian quotes the letter authoritatively in the eighth chapter of Scorpiace.

-The Synod of Laodicea (4th Century) wrote that Jeremiah, and Baruch, the Lamentations, and the Epistle are canonical in only one book.
+The Synod of Laodicea (4th century) wrote that Jeremiah, and Baruch, the Lamentations, and the Epistle are canonical in only one book.

 Jerome provided the majority of the translation work for the vulgar (popular) Latin translation of the Bible, called the Vulgate Bible.
-In view of the fact that no Hebrew text was available, Jerome refused to consider the Epistle of Jeremiah, as the other books he called apocryphal, canonical.
+Since no Hebrew text was available, Jerome refused to consider the Epistle of Jeremiah, as the other books he called apocryphal, canonical.

 Despite Jerome's reservations, the epistle was included as chapter 6 of the Book of Baruch in the Old Testament of the Vulgate.
 The King James Version follows the same practice, while placing Baruch in the Apocrypha section as does Luther's Bible.
 In the Ethiopian Orthodox canon, it forms part of the "Rest of Jeremiah", along with 4 Baruch (also known as the Paraleipomena of Jeremiah).

-The epistle is one of four deuterocanonical books found among the Dead Sea scrolls (see Tanakh at Qumran).
+The epistle is one of four deuterocanonical books found among the Dead Sea Scrolls (see Tanakh at Qumran).
 (The other three are Psalm 151, Sirach, and Tobit.)
 The portion of the epistle discovered at Qumran was written in Greek.
 This does not preclude the possibility of the text being based on a prior Hebrew or Aramaic text.
 However, the only text available to us has dozens of linguistic features available in Greek, but not in Hebrew; this shows that the Greek text is more than a minimalist translation.